 Panmure Island (Points East Coastal Drive)

-One of PEI’s oldest provincial parks, Panmure Island Beach offers warm waters and beautiful sand.
-It’s a long beach with calm waters, and one of our favourite beaches in PEI.
+One of PEI’s oldest provincial parks, Panmure Island Beach is a great spot for families, with warm, calm water and beautiful sand.
+It’s a long beach with plenty of room to spread out, and one of our favourite beaches in PEI.

 Kings Castle Provincial Park (Points East Coastal Drive)